Golang Shiny Explained: From Zero to GUI Hero

 }

-In this example, a gradient is created by varying the red and green color components across the window.
-The result is a visually appealing mix of colors.
+In this example, a well-looking mixture of colors achieved by varying red and green color components across the window is created.

 Advanced Features